Ronda Rousey: Mixed martial arts fighting style

 In a 2012 interview before her first match with Miesha Tate, Rousey said: "When I was doing judo my main advantage was my conditioning and my pace; I used to wear people out."
 She had taken to heart a quote from Ryoko Tani to fight every five seconds as if it was the last five seconds of the match.

 A decorated judoka, Rousey typically grounds an opponent with hip throws and sweeps, then seeks to finish with strikes or submissions.
 From top position, she usually attacks with punches from side control; in rear position, she often secures a back mount and attacks with head strikes.
 Rousey is right-handed, but is a left-handed judoka fighting in an orthodox stance as a striker.

 Rousey's favorite MMA fighter is Fedor Emelianenko, whose fighting style she works to emulate.

 Rousey is well known for her skill in grappling and is particularly noted for her string of victories by armbar.
 Against accomplished strikers, such as Julia Budd and Sarah Kaufman, Rousey has typically brought the fight down and sought a quick submission.
 Only powerful grapplers, such as Miesha Tate and Liz Carmouche, have been competitive with Rousey on the ground.

+Rousey is notable for being a fast finisher, with 12 of her 13 professional wins coming by way of first-round finish.
+She has never had a professional fight go to a decision.
+She holds the record for the sixth-shortest average fight time in the UFC, and the shortest average fight time of any woman.
+She also holds the record for the fastest submission in modern UFC history, a 14-second armbar in her title fight against Cat Zingano.

 During early fights in her MMA career, Rousey mainly used striking to set up judo.
 She became a more proficient striker following her UFC debut, leading to her first wins by way of stoppage.
 While standing, Rousey normally uses jabs, knees, and overhand rights.
 She seldom stood side on with a set boxing stance, but would square up to the opponent, while still generating strong striking power, especially when near the fence, or clinching opponents with the left hand to close the distance.

 While discussing her signature armbar in an interview, Rousey noted that her judoka mother jumped on her every morning to wake her up with armbars.

 Rousey is notable for introducing trash talking to women's MMA.
 In many interviews Rousey has used harsh language and openly downplayed the abilities of her opponents, which she explains as a way to generate more publicity for the sport.